borisveytsman/SoftwareImpactHackathon2023_Tracing_dependencies/README.md

 ![scatter plot of number of mentions on x-axis, Katz score on y-axis and colored by ecosystem](./notebooks/katz-mentions-ecosystem.png)

 We construct a graph of dependencies between software packages mentioned in the CZI Software Mentions Dataset.
 We then use the Katz centrality score to rank the importance of each software package.
+The data is [available](https://doi.org/10.5281/zenodo.10048132) as `Brown, E. M. (2023).
+A Dependency Graph for 460,000 Papers and Their Software Mentions from the CZI Software Mentions Dataset (1.0.0) [Data set].
+CZI Research Software Hackathon.
+Zenodo. https://doi.org/10.5281/zenodo.10048132`.

 We find some interesting examples of "most important" (given that some of the ecosystems are incorrectly labelled):
 * [PACE](https://forensiccoe.org/pace/) is the most mentioned software but may not be the most "critical" / connected